Modularity of generating series of divisors on unitary Shimura varieties II: arithmetic applications: Big CM cycles and derivatives of -functions

 defined by $\phi^{\bm{1}}_v(x) = e^{-2\pi \mathscr{Q}_v(x)}$, so that the resulting Eisenstein series

 has parallel weight $1$.
 Here

 and $\mathrm{Nm}:F_\R^\times \to \R^\times$ is the norm.

 A choice of ordering of the embeddings $F\to \R$ fixes an isomorphism of $\mathcal{H}_F$ with the $n$-fold product of the complex upper half-plane with itself, and the diagonal inclusion $\mathcal{H} \hookrightarrow \mathcal{H}_F$ is independent of the choice of ordering.
-By restricting our Eisenstein series to the diagonally embedded upper half-plane, we obtain an $S_L^\vee$-valued function
+By restricting our Eisenstein series to the diagonal we obtain an $S_L^\vee$-valued function

 in the variable $\tau\in\mathcal{H}$, which transforms like a modular form of weight $n$ and representation $\omega_L^\vee$ under the full modular group $\SL_2(\Z)$.

 Given a cusp form $\tilde{g} \in S_n(\overline{\omega}_L)$ valued in $S_L$, consider the Petersson inner product